getAddress/Sequence/README.md

 Sequence
 ========

-A unique number sequence generator.
+A multiple instance and thread safe unique number sequence generator.

 Replicates the create sequence transact-SQL functionality (http://msdn.microsoft.com/en-us/library/ff878091.aspx) in a .Net assembly.

 <h2>When using Azure table storage to store state</h2>